-The Trustee has set a long-term target for the Scheme to reduce Total Carbon Emission (Scope 1 and 2) to net zero by 2050 and a medium-term target of reducing these emissions by 30% by 2030.
+The Trustee has set a long-term target for the Scheme to reduce Total Carbon Emission to net zero by 2050 and a medium-term target of reducing these emissions by 30% by 2030.
 Performance will be measured annually when the Trustee calculates its Total Carbon Emissions.
-Scope 3 emissions have been reported for the first time this year, and are not currently included in the targets, but the Trustee will keep this decision under review.

-In 2022, the carbon emissions for the Scheme reduced by 43% from the baseline of 209,527 tCO2e in December 2021.
+As shown on the graph on page 23, the carbon emissions for the Scheme have reduced by 43% from the baseline of 209,527 tCO2e in December 2021 to 118,563 tCO2e in December 2022.

-There were two main reasons for this.
+There are two main reasons for this.

+1. The Trustee entered into an additional buy-in insurance transaction with PIC during the year.
+It funded this from its LDI portfolio.
+As mentioned in #12, the LDI portfolio is predominantly government gilts which uses UK-wide emissions for the metric.
+PIC has a more diversified portfolio and reports a lower emissions metric.

+Therefore this reduction in emissions is due to a risk-management transaction, rather than a specific carbon reduction effort.

+The Trustee will reflect on the impact of this change for its targets over the next year.
+One option may be to exclude LDI and buy-in policies from the metrics.

-- 1. The Trustee entered into an additional buy-in insurance transaction with PIC during the year.
-It funded this from its LDI portfolio, which is predominantly government gilts which uses UK-wide emissions for the metric.
-PIC has a more diversified portfolio and reports a lower emissions metric. - Therefore this reduction in emissions is due to a risk-management transaction, rather than a specific carbon reduction effort. - 2.
-The Trustee received data in respect of 99.3% of its assets in 2022 versus 88.5% in the baseline 2021 figure.
-Emissions across equities and listed infrastructure reduced by 52,779 tCO2e (63%), which the Trustee believed may be more to do with the amount and quality of data available rather than specific carbon reduction efforts within these funds in the year.
+2. The Trustee has received data in respect of 99.3% of its assets versus 88.5% in the baseline.
+Emissions across equities and listed infrastructure have reduced by 52,779 tCO2e (63%).
+The Trustee believes this may be more to do with the amount and quality of data available rather than specific carbon reduction efforts within these funds in the year.